eiConsole for ACORD (LAH) Getting Started Tutorial

 Return to the File Management screen by choosing File from the menu and then File Management.

-Typically, if you wanted to deploy this interface into production, you’d connect to your eiPlatform server and drag & drop the interface into the eiPlatform Server View window to deploy.
-You can also copy the configuration files to the server.
+Typically, if you wanted to deploy this interface into production, you’d copy the configuration files to the server.

 With that, you’ve completed your first ACORD TXLife interface using the eiConsole for ACORD LAH.
-To extend your skills, visit the PilotFish Products Online Resource Center and use the other resources under Insurance or General Reference Level 1-14 for more advanced integration topics.
+To extend your skills, return to the Tutorial and use the other resources for more advanced integration topics.
 Or, contact us at email@example.com for some customized training.